FIWARE/tutorials.Roles-Permissions/README.md

 # List Application Grantees

 By creating a series of roles and granting them to Users and Organizations, we have made an association between them.
-The REST API offers two convienience methods exist to list all the grantees of an application
+The REST API offers two convenience methods exist to list all the grantees of an application

 ### List Authorized Organizations